DRAGEN Array Local Analysis

 Please follow the steps below to install the software on your compute infrastructure:

-1. Click on the DRAGEN Array v1.0 installation package for the platform of your choice.
+1. Click on the latest DRAGEN Array version installation package for the platform of your choice.
 Installers for Windows and Linux are available on the Illumina Support Site.
-Once download is completed, move the DRAGEN Array v1.0 installation package to the desired folder.
+Once download is completed, move the DRAGEN Array installation package to the desired folder.
 Administrative permissions may be required for system folders, for example /usr/local/bin for Linux, and C:\Program Files for Windows.
-Note: Throughout the remaining of the document, Linux will be assumed in the examples.\
+Note: Throughout the remainder of the document, Linux will be assumed in the examples.

 2. Unzip and extract the package.
 The executable can be found in the dragena subfolder of the software download after extraction.